Shadow Kingdom: The Early Songs of Bob Dylan

 Shadow Kingdom is a 2021 film featuring American singer-songwriter Bob Dylan.
 Directed by Israeli-American filmmaker Alma Har'el, it was shot on a soundstage in Santa Monica, California, over seven days in 2021 while Dylan was sidelined from his Never Ending Tour due to the COVID-19 pandemic.
 The film features Dylan and a group of masked musicians performing 13 songs from the first half of Dylan's career in an intimate club-like setting.

 Shadow Kingdom premiered via the livestream platform Veeps.com with little information about its contents having been revealed in pre-release publicity.
 Some viewers expected the event to be a live concert and were surprised when it turned out to be a stylized black-and-white art film featuring "pre-recorded set pieces" instead.
 Shadow Kingdom nonetheless earned rave reviews from critics, many of whom praised Dylan's creative re-arrangements of his early songs as well as Har'el's imaginative staging of the performances.

 A soundtrack album, Shadow Kingdom, was released on June 2, 2023, and the full-length film was released four days later as a rental and digital download.

 Synopsis

-Shadow Kingdom showcases Bob Dylan in an intimate setting as he performs songs from his extensive body of work, created especially for this event.
-It marked his first concert performance since December 2019, and first performance since his universally acclaimed album Rough and Rowdy Ways.
-In addition to Dylan, who plays guitar and harmonica and sings, most of the song arrangements consist of two additional guitars, a bass and an accordion.
+Shadow Kingdom showcases Bob Dylan filmed in an intimate studio setting performing early songs from his extensive body of work.
+It was his first performance since the release of his album Rough and Rowdy Ways.
+In addition to Dylan (who sings and plays guitar and harmonica), most of the song arrangements consist of two additional guitars, a bass and an accordion.
 The performance of "Forever Young" also features a dolceola.